Skip to main content

 Latest position:

-The Bureau has advised: “The Bureau, upon detailed examination together with its law enforcement agencies (LEAs), has thoroughly considered the recommendations in the Report at different stages over the past years.
+The Bureau has advised that: “The Bureau, upon detailed examination together with its law enforcement agencies (LEAs), has thoroughly considered the recommendations in the Report at different stages over the past years.
 The majority of the endorsed recommendations have already been implemented to improve our law enforcement regime and provide sufficient procedural safeguards.
 The Bureau has further looked into the remaining recommendations, having regard to the local enforcement experience in the past years and evolvement of the legislation since the Report was published.
 The Bureau has concluded that all necessary actions have been completed and no further legislative amendments are required.”

-39 Insolvency - Part 3: Winding-up provisions of the Companies Ordinance (July 1999) Financial Services and the Treasury Bureau Government response
+39 Insolvency - Part 3: Winding-up provisions of the Companies Ordinance (July 1999) Financial Services and the Treasury Bureau

 (April 2009)